-von Willebrand disease (VWD) is an inherited bleeding disorder caused by quantitative (types 1 and 3) and qualitative (type 2) defects of the multimeric protein von Willebrand factor (VWF) [1-3].
+anaphylaxis, antibodies neutralizing, diagnosis, von Willebrand disease, von Willebrand factor von Willebrand disease (VWD) is an inherited bleeding disorder caused by quantitative (types 1 and 3) and qualitative (type 2) defects of the multimeric protein von Willebrand factor (VWF) [1-3].
 Type 3 VWD is the rarest form of VWD with a prevalence that ranges from 0.1 to 5.3 per million inhabitants and increases in regions with a high rate of consanguinity [1,4,5].
 It is characterized by an almost complete deficiency of VWF and by consequence also reduced factor VIII (FVIII) levels in plasma [1,3].
 Type 3 VWD is inherited as an autosomal recessive trait.
 These patients are mainly homozygotes/compound heterozygotes for VWF null defects, for a missense and null defect or homozygous for missense variants.
-The type of genetic defects contributes to explain the different mechanisms responsible for the deficiency of VWF, such as reduced synthesis, impaired secretion, increased clearance or a combination of them [6].
+The type of genetic defects contributes to explain the different mechanisms responsible for the deficiency of VWF, such as reduced synthesis, impaired secretion, increased clearance, or a combination of them [6].